 If you can keep up with them then mad props!

-Especially after President Uhuru Kenyatta popularized them, they’ve caused a frenzy.
+Especially after former President Uhuru Kenyatta popularised them, they’ve caused a frenzy.

 JOIN OUR PULSE COMMUNITY!